golang/website/_content/security/vuln/index.md

 ### Vulnerability Detection for Go

-Go’s vulnerability detection package, [vulncheck](https://golang.org/x/vuln/vulncheck), aims to provide a low-noise, reliable way for Go users to learn about known vulnerabilities that may affect their projects.
+Go’s vulnerability detection aims to provide a low-noise, reliable way for Go users to learn about known vulnerabilities that may affect their projects.
 Vulnerability checking is integrated into Go's tools and services, including a new command line tool, [govulncheck](https://pkg.go.dev/golang.org/x/vuln/cmd/govulncheck), the [Go package discovery site](https://pkg.go.dev), and soon,